ritsu/RimFlix/README.md

 ## Artists and animators
 You can create and share RimFlix shows by uploading them to Steam Workshop.
 No coding is required.
 You only need the image files and an XML file that defines each show.
 For an example of a mod with several shows featuring animation loops, see <a href = "https://github.com/ritsu/RimFlix-Anime-Loops">RimFlix - Anime Loops</a>.
 Other players can add your shows to their game as long as they have the RimFlix mod installed.

+## Translators
+If you would like to help translate the settings and menu options, please contact me or submit a pull request, thanks!